UHQ-GAMES-MODS/RegionsUnexploredAddonsList/README.md

 ## Contribution

-If you have an add-on, and you want it on the list, you can make a PR and follow the build order
+If you have an add-on, and you want it on the list, you can fork this, add changes of your add-on and make a PR! <br> Though make sure to follow the order of how it's structured.
+See example below:
 ```markdown
 ## Add-on Name